burtonsamograd/Container/README.md

 2) Start LispWorks Personal Edition.

-3) Paste the following code into your console:
+3) Paste the following code into your Listener:

 ```cl
 ;;; coming soon...